LundiMardi/LJ24-Appel/source/en/content/_About.md

 : Head of Development French-speaking Switzerland, Mobimo

 Christiane von Roten
-: architect, PONT12
+: Architect, PONT12

 Christina Zoumboulakis
-: architect, farra zoumboulakis & associés
+: Architect, farra zoumboulakis & associés

 ## Newsletter
 To be kept informed of the preparations and key events of Lausanne Jardins 2024, subscribe to our newsletter: